 - 1/2 teaspoon ground cinnamon

 - 1. Preheat oven to 350°.
-In a large bowl, cream butter and brown sugar until fluffy.
-Beat in eggs and vanilla.
-In another bowl, whisk flour, baking powder, spices and salt; gradually beat into creamed mixture.
-Spread into a greased 9-in.-square baking pan.
+Cream butter and brown sugar until light and fluffy.
+Beat in vanilla and eggs, one at a time.
+In another bowl, whisk together flour, baking powder, spices and salt; gradually beat into creamed mixture.
+Spread into a greased 9-in. square baking pan.

 - 2. Mix topping ingredients; sprinkle over top.
-Bake 35-40 minutes or until set and golden brown.
-Cool in pan on a wire rack.
+Bake until set and golden brown, 35-40 minutes.
+Cool completely in pan on a wire rack.
 Cut into bars.
-Yield: about 1-1/2 dozen.
+Yield: 20 bars

 Reviews for Snickerdoodle Blondie Bars

 "These are delicious!
 I used a 9x13 pan and mixed a whole bag of cinnamon chips in the batter.
 25 minutes worked in my oven.
 The pan is nearly cleared out 24 hours later!"